JupiterOne/graph-tenable-io/docs/jupiterone-io/jupiter-integration-tenable-cloud.md

 | Container Malware          | `tenable_container_malware` : `Finding`          |
 | Container Unwanted Program | `tenable_container_unwanted_program` : `Finding` |

-Tenable "assets" are not ingested, however `Findings` include some asset details, including asset identifiers on the `targets` property that will be used by the system to related findings to entities ingested through other integrations.
+Tenable "assets" are not ingested. `Findings` include some asset details, including asset identifiers on the `targets` property that will be used by the system to relate findings to entities ingested through other integrations.
 This avoids duplicating corporate asset entities (reducing billing costs!) and leaves asset ingestion to integrations such as AWS, Wazuh, etc.

 ## Relationships